-This manual is intended for administrators and users of the AXIS 240Q Video Server, and is applicable for firmware release 4.40.
-It includes instructions for using and managing the AXIS 240Q on your network.
+This manual is intended for administrators and users of the AXIS 241Q/241S, with firmware release 4.47.
+The manual includes instructions for using and managing the Video Server on your network.
 Previous experience of networking will be of use when installing and using this product.
-Some knowledge of UNIX or Linux-based systems would also be beneficial, for developing shell scripts and applications.
-Later versions of this document will be posted to the Axis Website, as required.
+Some knowledge of UNIX or Linux-based systems would be beneficial for developing shell scripts and applications.
+Later versions of this document will be posted to the Axis web site.
 See also the product's online help, available via the Web-based interface.